 HIST 601.
 Workshop in History.
-1-3 credits.

 Intensive study of topics of current interest and demand.
 Primarily designed for history and social studies teachers.
 Topic and professor offering the course will change with each offering.
 This course may be repeated when content is different.
 See e-campus for topic and professor.